 The exhibit features advanced robotic androids so lifelike that they would make Harrison Ford in Blade Runner nervous.
 Take Kodomoroid for example, the child android that stepped straigt out of a psychological horror film, which continuously recites world news in multiple languages with a “detached voice.”
-Which is really what you want to look for in murderbots.
+Which is really what you want to look for in a scary murder-bot.
 Another is Otonaroid, an android that can be operated by visitors while other guests attempt small talk.
 This is “free conversation mode.”
-The museum calls the mode in which she silently stares at you making subtle facial expressions “normal” mode.
+The museum calls the mode in which she silently stares at you with subtle facial expressions as “normal” mode.

 Finally, complete your nightmare by caressing an emotionless and limbless baby crash test dummy named Telenoid, whose neutral appearance “enables people who communicate with it to feel that they are with anyone they wish.”

 I am of course being completely facetious in my automatonophobia.
 The Miraikan offers visitors a unique opportunity to learn and interact with real-life robots (as well as dedicated earth science exhibits).
 The exhibits do seem to be aimed at kids, but I don’t want to even meet the guy that doesn’t turn seven the moment he comes face to face with a robot.
 Plus for just ¥620 admission, a cheapo really can’t go wrong.
 Also, I really feel like we’re just a few years off in technology from me marrying meeting my boyhood crush.